-AI in email marketing uses machine learning, predictive analytics, and generative models to make campaigns more autonomous and more personalized.
+AI email automation uses machine learning, predictive analytics, and generative models to create, target, send, and optimize email campaigns.

 How Does AI Work in Email Marketing?

-AI email marketing looks at all the data you already have, like past purchases, website activity, and email engagement, and uses that to automate decisions.
+AI email marketing analyzes data you already have, such as past purchases, website activity, and email engagement, and uses it to support or automate decisions.

 Here's what AI does: